NathanStrutz/SheepComputerFundamentalsClass/computer.md

 The best way to know your Chromebook is powerful enough is to buy one with an Intel or AMD CPU.
 Intel should be 10th generation or newer in the i3, i5, or i7 lineup, and avoid Pentium and Celeron.
 AMD should be 5th generation or later Ryzen CPUs, avoid Athlon.

+To simplify all of this math, you can shop for a "Chromebook Plus," which is a new designation from Google that means it has enough computing power for our class.

 ## What Software Will Be Needed?

 Please make sure your child's computer has the latest operating system updates.